-Each personality right is subjective civil right, but a non-property, which is why it is more difficult to define, considering that as a non-property category it encompasses the field of philosophy.
-In terms of their content, personality rights represent a mixture of "many contents of public and private law, law and morality."
-The root of the modern concept of personality rights (as well as human rights) is found in natural law and the concept of inalienable personal rights with which every person is born with and which represent the reason for existence and the basis of legal personality.
+contents of public and private law, law and morality."195 The root of the modern concept of personality rights (as well as human rights) is found in natural law and the concept of inalienable personal rights with which every person is born with and which represent the reason for existence and the basis of legal personality.
 Such rights are the right to life and liberty.
-192
+196

 Radolović defines the personality rights as a branch of law that "by using the means of civil law protects the personality, the totality of the psycho-social state of a person."
 Gavella defines personality rights as "goods that belong to a person as a biological being, such as life, body, health and as those that are in each legal order recognized to every person as a spiritual and social being, such as freedom, honor, reputation, name, image, privacy."
-194
+198

 As a key problem of the doctrine about personal, non-property goods, the question arises "whether the legal order protects some non-property goods or recognizes subjective rights on these goods."
 Basic values such as life and health must be the subjective right of the individual, which he protects with judicial lawsuit", believes Radolović.
-Such a concept of personality rights as a subjective right was criticized by Belgian and French jurists, who
+Such a concept of personality rights as a subjective right was criticized by Belgian and French jurists, who argued that personality rights are private freedoms, which become a public issue when a person enters into relations with others or when there is a conflict between them.
+But such criticisms were not supported in practice.
+202

-192 Cf. Gavella, N., Osobna prava/Personality rights, Pravni fakultet Sveučilišta u Zagrebu, Zagreb, 2000, 13 - 15.
+196 Cf. Gavella, N., Osobna prava/Personality rights, Pravni fakultet Sveučilišta u Zagrebu, Zagreb, 2000, 13 - 15.

-195 Ibid., 16 - 17.
+199 Ibid., 16 - 17.
 See also: Klarić, P.; Vedriš, M., Opći dio građanskog prava/Universal part of Civil law, Official Gazette, Zagreb, 2006., 62 - 64.
 In legal theory, there is no agreement on the definition of the term subjective right.
 The "theory of will" defines subjective right as a guaranteed power of will.
 The theory of interest defines subjective right as a legally protected interest.

-196 Radolović, A., Pravo na život, zdravlje, dostojanstvo i privatnost (prava osobnosti) kao temelji građanskog medicinskog prava/The right to life, health, dignity and privacy (personality rights) as the foundations of civil medical law, Informator, 64, 2016, Part 1.
+200 Radolović, A., Pravo na život, zdravlje, dostojanstvo i privatnost (prava osobnosti) kao temelji građanskog medicinskog prava/The right to life, health, dignity and privacy (personality rights) as the foundations of civil medical law, Informator, 64, 2016, Part 1.